Below are the 27 page ranking factors you need to pay the closest attention to for on-page SEO in 2022.

 Let me give you an example:

 A group of people are looking to buy the book – Tribe of Mentors by Tim Ferriss.
-If four people search for it, they may use the keywords in any of these four forms:
+If four people search for it, they may use the target keywords (in any of these four forms) in their search intent:

 - Tribe of mentors tim ferriss